Smoked Salmon Brine

 Then add to the original brine base.
-The brine should be 40 degrees Fahrenheit or lower before the fish is added.
+The brine for smoked salmon should be 40 degrees Fahrenheit or lower before the fish is added.
 Using chilled or ice water and keeping the fish refrigerated until adding it will help keep the brining mixture cold enough to ensure food safety precautions.

 If you wish to add soy sauce for flavor, you may want to slightly reduce the amount of salt in the brining solution.
 If you wish to add beer or wine, replace no more than one quarter of the total liquid.